dxxxxy/EssentialCosmeticsUnlocker/README.md

 # EssentialCosmeticsUnlocker
-**Client-side only** patch that allows you to unlock ALL the cosmetics (+ emojis) in the Essential mod.
+**Client-side only** patch that allows you to unlock ALL the cosmetics (+ emotes) in the Essential mod.
 Works on every version of Essential MC (1.8.9 - 1.19.4).

 ![](https://img.shields.io/badge/COMPATIBILITY-∞-0?style=for-the-badge)
 ![](https://img.shields.io/github/downloads/DxxxxY/EssentialCosmeticsUnlocker/total?style=for-the-badge)